Fanshawe, Oklahoma

 Fanshawe is a town in Latimer and Le Flore counties in the U.S. state of Oklahoma.
-As of the 2010 census, the town had a total population of 419.
-The Le Flore County portion of Fanshawe is part of the Fort Smith, Arkansas-Oklahoma Metropolitan Statistical Area.
+As of the 2020 Census, the town had a total population of 317.

 History

 A post office was established at Fanshawe, Indian Territory on March 31, 1891.
 The town was named after John R. Fanshawe, an employee of the Choctaw, Oklahoma and Gulf Railroad, which built through the area in 1889–90; however, the town had no role in choosing the name.
-Railroad executives and investors made an inspection trip on the newly-built line; at each designated station a name was drawn from a hat, and that name was used to designate the new town.
+Railroad executives and investors made an inspection trip on the newly built line; at each designated station a name was drawn from a hat, and that name was used to designate the new town.
 At the time of its founding, Fanshawe was located in the Moshulatubbee District of the Choctaw Nation.